AyushmanTripathy/notes/cs/u_in_cpu.md

 - actually 48 bits are used for address to save page table space
 - ilegal memory access, MMU hardware interrupt to Kernel.
 - if problem couldnot be resolved -> segmentation fault

+- processor cache -> SRAM or Static RAM (in MiBs)
+- RAM -> DRAM or Dynamic RAM